orbkit/orbkit/doc/gridbased/highlevel.rst

   If you have initialized a **vector grid** manually, do not forget to
   also set the variable ``grid.is_vector = True``.
-You can use this standard variable as input parameter in other orbkit functions.
+You can use this standard variable as input parameter in other ORBKIT functions.

 .. _`mo high-level`: